-Most prominent among these links was Mi Sangre's relationship with the United Self-Defense Forces of Colombia (AUC) warlord, and leader of the notorious Centauros Bloc, Miguel Arroyave.
-According to statements by former paramilitaries submitted under the Justice and Peace process, Mi Sangre moved from the Oficina to become one of the principal drug runners for the Centauros Bloc under Arroyave’s direct command, and was instrumental in the creation of the AUC's Capital Bloc, an urban group operating in Bogota.
+While with the United Self-Defense Forces of Colombia (AUC), Mi Sangre developed a relationship with the notorious warlord and leader of the Centauros Bloc, Miguel Arroyave.
+According to statements by former paramilitaries submitted under the Justice and Peace process, Mi Sangre moved from the Oficina to become one of the principal drug runners for the Centauros Bloc under Arroyave’s direct command, and was instrumental in the creation of the AUC’s Capital Bloc, an urban group operating in Bogota.

 This enabled Mi Sangre to wield considerable influence in the criminal underworld and also to maintain high profile political alliances, as the AUC did in much of Colombia.
 The most notable of these was with Ciro Ramirez, a former senator who was sentenced in March 2011 as part of the “parapolitics” scandal.